 The alternative procedure in 40 CFR Part 60, Appendix A Method 4, Determination of Moisture Content in Stack Gases, §16.4 was used to calculate flue gas moisture content by summing the moisture mole fraction of the ambient air, the free water in the fuel fired, and the hydrogen in the fuel.
 This data was used to convert measured pollutant concentration from a wet basis to dry basis.
-The natural gas fuel sample laboratory analyses results and the water content from the 26-inch market main are contained in Appendix C of this report.
+The natural gas fuel sample laboratory analyses results are contained in Appendix C of this report.